CCWongVR/neighborhood-map/README.md

 # Neighborhood Map

-Tis is a neighborhood map utilizing Google Maps API and FourSquare API to display the location and reviews of Chinese Restaurants in the Greater Binghamton Area, complete with a filter to further filter by type of cuisine.
+This is a neighborhood map utilizing Google Maps API and FourSquare API to display the location and reviews of Chinese Restaurants in the Greater Binghamton Area, complete with a filter to further filter by type of cuisine.

 ## Getting Started